 Home > Visit > Points of Interest > Nature Studies Center

-Established in 2020, the Christopher Farm and Gardens Nature Studies Center houses a taxidermy collection that includes native Wisconsin animals and animals found throughout other regions of the United States.
+Established in 2020, the Nature Studies Center houses a taxidermy collection that includes native Wisconsin animals and animals found throughout other regions of the United States.
 In line with the Christopher Farm and Garden’s dedication to education, the Nature Studies Center offers a wonderful opportunity for children of all ages to learn and get an up-close view into the lives of Wisconsin wildlife.
-Below you will find information for several animals found within our collection that will include the animal’s population statistics, habits, diet, and a few fun facts.
+On the left, you will find information for several animals found within our collection that will include the their respective population statistics, habits, diet, and a few fun facts.

 Animals Found in the Nature Studies Center: